Stella-Nthenya/The-Poetry-Room/README.md

 # Poetry Room

-This is a project that retrieves poems from different poets.
-The project has been developed with the aim of providing a simple and user-friendly interface for users to read poems online.
+This is an application that retrieves poems from different poets.
+It has been developed with the aim of providing a simple and user-friendly interface for users to read poems online.

 # Technologies Used
 - HTML5